bradleyboyuyang/bradleyboyuyang/README.md

 ### Hi:) 👋

-This is Bradley, currently a junior studying in financial engineering at the Chinese University of Hong Kong, Shenzhen.
+This is Bradley, currently a junior studying financial engineering at the Chinese University of Hong Kong, Shenzhen.
 - 🔭 I’m currently working as an HFT intern to develop statistical arbitrage strategies
 - 📫 How to reach me: boyuyang@link.cuhk.edu.cn